Apr 8, 2025

 Figure 1 illustrates the employee material welfare level and average annual wages, with the latter converted to US dollars using current PPPs for private consumption.

 It should be noted that the original OECD data for Iceland and New Zealand refers to compensation of employees, rather than specifically to wages and salaries.
 Similarly, the governments of Taiwan and New Zealand report only compensation of employees in their national accounts, without providing precise figures for wages and salaries.
 Therefore, the data for these countries have been further estimated.
-In the case of Iceland, wages and salaries can be easily derived from OECD sources, as this breakdown is available in its national account statistics.
+In the case of Iceland, wages and salaries can be easily derived from OECD sources, as this breakdown is available in its national accounts statistics.
 For Taiwan and New Zealand, however, additional data is required for estimation—specifically from earnings and labor compensation surveys.
 (See Table 1 for more details.)

 The representativeness of average wages depends on the proportion of full-time employees relative to total employees.
 A lower proportion reduces the relevance to the majority of workers.
 The Netherlands exemplifies this, having the lowest proportion of full-time employees among advanced economies.
 In contrast, Taiwan has one of the highest proportions.